mingoes/case/README.md

 This will fill up the dist folder with a ready-to-deploy package.

 ### Notes
 I didn't have so much time for this case but I will explain some of my choices in a bit more detail.
 I used Vue mainly because I was reading a lot about it and quite like it.
-The app stil looks simple, Vue is easy to learn for other developers and is actively maintained.
+Alternatives where AngularJS 2.0 and ReactJS.
+AngularJS 2.0 is still a release candidate, so for a deployable product it's a bit too early.
+ReactJS uses a virtualdom which requires me to write "templates", right now the app is very simple so writing html directly in the index.html is easy.
+With Vue now, the app stil looks simple, Vue is easy to learn for other developers and is actively maintained.

 The rest of the stack is quite standard, Browserify, SASS, Uglify.
 This to make sure it meets the requirement of being deployable.

-I used karma for testing because it's a flexible test runner that has support for jasmine and browserify.
+I used Karma for testing because it's a flexible test runner that has support for Jasmine and Browserify.
 With this combination it's very easy to test Vue components.

 I didn't use a task runner because it will require more plugins and in general I noticed that a task runners can start to work against you when you want to have something simple done.
 Right now I just stick with npm run commands and a task runner is always easy to add later.